lumina-gov/laws/in_force/acts/economy.md

 - Set consumer price index targets
 - Set money supply targets
 - Set exchange rate targets
-- Set the Lumia purchasing price in foreign currencies
+- Set the Lumi purchasing price in foreign currencies
 - Make any decisions necessary related to the general system, structure, etc. of the bank and the financial system of the nation.

 #### Segment 3: Meetings